NEMC Covid 19 Safety & Protocols

 - There will be NO signing out campers for visits, meals, or trips during this summer.
 Should a camper need to leave campus for any reason, they will need to test back into the camp program and will have heightened safety precautions until that testing has been completed.

 - If a Parent or Visitor would like to attend one of NEMC’s outdoor concerts, they may do so, but will need to adhere to all safety precautions set forth.
+Please note that this policy is adjusted for the POPS Concert and Intensive Showcase.

 - Any guests at the weekend concerts must sit in the designated guests area in the back of the Bowl field.